Magisk-Modules-Alt-Repo/MiXplorer/README.md

 ### and then, what?

 the module contains:
-- MiXplorer
+- MiXplorer v6.63.1
-- MiXplorerPdf
+- MiXplorer addon Pdf v1.13
-- MiXplorerSMB
+- MiXplorer addon SMB v2.1
-- MiXplorerImage
+- MiXplorer addon Image v2.10
-- MiXplorerCodecs
+- MiXplorer addon Codecs v2.5
-- MiXplorerSigner
+- MiXplorer addon Signer v1.2
-- MiXplorerTagger
+- MiXplorer addon Tagger v1.4
-- MiXplorerArchive
+- MiXplorer addon Archive v3.13
-- MiXplorerAutotag
+- MiXplorer addon Autotag v1.0
-- MiXplorerMetadata
+- MiXplorer addon Metadata v1.11

 if you like the idea of having all featureds ready, you should just flash the zip via magisk.